Swiss Turks say No in controversial referendum

 He believes the constitutional reform will have little impact on the Turkish diaspora.

+In its editorial, the Tribune de Genève newspaper describes it as a “dark day” for democracy.
+Although “a death knell rings for the secular Turkey desired by Kemal Ataturk” [founder of the modern Turkish democracy in 1923], Erdogan still needs to overcome substantial internal opposition to fully impose his vision on a divided country.
+Kurds, urbanites, and intellectuals still oppose the “new sultan” – writes the paper.

+However, the Tribune de Genève notes, it is worrying that he has further ideas: notably the reintroduction of the death penalty.

-The Neue Zürcher Zeitung newspaper in its editorial shows little understanding for Erdoğan’s way of celebrating victory.
+The Neue Zürcher Zeitung strikes a similar tone, showing little understanding for Erdogan’s way of celebrating victory.

 “Such a close result would make the rulers in every other democracy worry,” the editorial says.
 “What kind of a president is this who has nothing better to do than to talk about the re-introduction of the death penalty?”

+Citing the examples of Trump, Brexit, and Poland, the editorial notes that populists are often forced to climb down from their angry rhetoric once in power.

+Of course, it warns, the global absorption capacity has limits, and the day may yet come when one of the increasing “strong men” decides to make a real difference.
+“We cannot yet say that the populist risk has been managed,” the paper says.

-The tabloid Blick, which openly called on Turkish expatriates in Switzerland to reject the sweeping presidential powers in the run-up to the Sunday vote, says the result marks the end of a democratic system in Turkey for a long time.
+The tabloid Blick, which openly called on Turkish expatriates in Switzerland to reject the sweeping presidential powers in the run-up to the Sunday vote, says the result marks the end of a democratic system in Turkey for a long time to come.

 “Turkey’s voters have decided to give up the highest value of a state: democracy.”

-The Blick editorialist adds that Turkish voters were blinded by a politician who made a lot of promises and boosts their self-esteem by defying the European Union.
+The Blick editorialist adds that Turkish voters were blinded by a politician who makes a lot of promises and boosts their self-esteem by defying the European Union.

-The Turkey correspondent of the Tages-Anzeiger and Bund newspapers says many people in Turkey may feel their being denied a future.
+The Turkey correspondent of the Tages-Anzeiger and Bund newspapers says many people in Turkey may feel they are being denied a future.

 He concludes that the country is split in two and it might be difficult enough to mend the rift.
-Refering to the campaign rhetoric of Erdoğan and Prime Minister Binali Yildirim, the reportage from Istanbul ends on a pessimistic note: “In any case, the result shows to what extent the country is struggling with itself.”
+Referring to the campaign rhetoric of Erdogan and Prime Minister Binali Yildirim, the reportage from Istanbul ends on a pessimistic note: “In any case, the result shows to what extent the country is struggling with itself.”